swcarpentry/DEPRECATED-boot-camps/testing/Writing.md

 Often, we want to pass such errors to other points in our program rather than just print a message and continue.
 So, for example we could do,

     except TypeError:
-        raise ValueError("The input is not a sequence e.g. a string or list")
+        raise ValueError('The input is not a sequence e.g. a string or list')

 which raises a new exception, with a more meaningful message.
 If writing a complex application, our user interface could then present this to the user e.g. as a dialog box.